Jefferson Baiano

-Jefferson Silva dos Santos (born May 10, 1995), better known as Jefferson Baiano, is a Brazilian professional footballer who plays as a forward for Abu Muslim FC.
+Jefferson Silva dos Santos (born May 10, 1995), better known as Jefferson Baiano, is a Brazilian professional footballer who plays as a forward for DPMM FC II of the Brunei Super League.

 Career

 On 7 February 2018, Baiano abroad to Japan and signed to J2 club, Mito HollyHock on loan.
 He scored a team high 11 goals, but he left from Mito after a season at his club.

 On 24 December 2018, Baiano was loaned again to J2 club, Montedio Yamagata from 2019. but, he left from the club after a season in Yamagata.

 On 25 December 2022, Baiano return to Japan after two years and announcement officially transfer to J2 club, Zweigen Kanazawa from CE Arraial do Cabo for upcoming 2023 season, previously he played with 2 different teams in J2 League, Mito HollyHock and Montedio Yamagata in 2018 and 2019 respectively.

 Career statistics

 Updated to the start from 2023 season.